Ste. Genevieve – Europeans West of the Mississippi River

 By the 1880s, Ste.
 Genevieve sported several industrial businesses, including the Ste.
 Genevieve Brewery, Cone Mills, and a barrel maker.
 In 1894, local businesses included three meat markets, three saloons, two bakeries, two cobblers, a blacksmith, a wagon shop, two grocery stores, a jeweler, a drug store, two restaurants, a notions shop, four general stores, a livery, harness shop, furniture and cabinet shop, an agricultural implements warehouse, a hardware and tin shop, a lumberyard, a barber, an undertaker and more.
 The city also boasted two hotels – The Southern Hotel and Meyers Hotel.
 Civic buildings included a post office, the county courthouse and jail, a public school, and an unfinished Catholic school building.

 An 1897 letter to the editor of the Ste.
-Genevieve Herald stated: “Without a railroad, Ste.
-Genevieve must pass into history, a relic of the past”.
-This deficiency was rectified at the turn of the century when the Illinois Southern Railroad was constructed in 1901.
-This line, which later became part of the Missouri-Illinois Railroad, provided service into the Lead Belt area of St. Francois County, west of Ste.
+Genevieve Herald stated, “Without a railroad, Ste.
+Genevieve must pass into history, a relic of the past.”
+This deficiency was rectified at the turn of the century with the construction of the Illinois Southern Railroad in 1901.
+This line, which later became part of the Missouri-Illinois Railroad, provided service into the Lead Belt area of St. François County, west of Ste.
 Genevieve.
 The St. Louis and San Francisco Railroad established a line along the west shore of the Mississippi River and connected Ste.
 Genevieve to many cities to its south.
 In 1904, the Illinois Southern Railroad began operating a ferry at Little Rock Landing north of Ste.
 Genevieve to carry railroad cars across the Mississippi River to Kellogg, Illinois.
 The transfer ferry operated until 1961.
-The landing was also used for river transportation of the city’s products.
+The landing was also used for transporting the city’s products by river.

 A ferry still operates on the Mississippi River in Ste.
 Genevieve.
 Photo by Kathy Alexander.